minahil-sana/weather-shopper-playwright/README.md

 - `TC_001: Verify end-to-end shopping flow based on temperature`

 Current flow:
-1. Open home page and verify temperature is visible.
+1. Open home page and verify the page is loaded.
-2. Read temperature.
+2. Read current temperature.
-3. Navigate to the relevant product page:
+3. Decide which product category to shop:
-- `< 19 C`: Moisturizers.
+- `< 19 C`: navigate to Moisturizers.
-- `> 34 C`: Sunscreens.
+- `> 34 C`: navigate to Sunscreens.
-- `19 C to 34 C`: test is skipped (no shopping required).
+- `19 C to 34 C`: log `no need to purchase anything` and return no selected products.
-4. Verify correct product page.
+4. For shopping paths (`< 19` or `> 34`) Verify correct Product Page.
-5. Verify cart is empty.
+5. Verify cart is Empty.
 6. Add two least expensive products by keyword:
 - Moisturizers: `Aloe`, `Almond`
 - Sunscreens: `SPF-50`, `SPF-30`